-Norberg’s work can now be found in both private and corporate collections across North America, and overseas.
-In November 2013, she had her first international exhibition in Bologna, Italy.
+Norberg’s work has been exhibited across Canada, and in 2013, she had her first international exhibition in Bologna, Italy.

 Rivierart Magazine from Switzerland.
 Pg.
 38.